gavincabbage/il2missionplanner.com/README.md

 # Il-2: Battle of Stalingrad Mission Planner

 Welcome to the `bos-mission-planner` repository.
+This repository houses the code behind the Il-2: Battle of Stalingrad Mission Planner tool.

 ## Contributing